qiaoweizhuo-pixel/my-tool/README.md

-This repository contains all the analysis code for the manuscript titled **"Functional Divergence of Plant P450 Proteins: Insights from Evolutionary and Machine Learning Approaches"**.
+This repository contains all the analysis code for the manuscript titled **"Protein Language Modeling and Evolutionary Analysis Reveal an N-terminal Determinant of Functional Divergence in Cytochrome P450s from Sophora. tonkinensis**.

 ## 📋 Repository Overview